A Reversible Dynamic Movement Primitive formulation: A Reversible Dynamic Movement Primitive

 \section{A Reversible Dynamic Movement Primitive}

 Reversibility of DMP means that the generated system's trajectory will be identical in forward and backward motion.
-Given a goal attractor dynamics e.g. (1), it is however impossible to have global stability and reversibility simultaneously as also noted in \citep{Towards_Rev_DMP}.
-In Appendix B we also provide a proof that the classical DMP are indeed not reversible.
-In order to produce a reversible DMP the authors in \citep{Towards_Rev_DMP} suggest a non-linear system with two equilibria, an attractor and a repeller, and build their proposed formulation around it.
+Given a goal attractor dynamics e.g. (1), it is however impossible to have global stability and reversibility simultaneously as also noted in \cite{Towards_Rev_DMP}.
+Original DMP are indeed not reversible as shown at the end of Appendix A. In order to produce a reversible DMP the authors in \cite{Towards_Rev_DMP} suggest a non-linear system with two equilibria, an attractor and a repeller, and build their proposed formulation around it.
 This formulation achieves partial reversibility if the solution stays within a region and becomes unstable beyond.
 As the solution cannot be guaranteed to stay within the permitted region, which is expected as the basic dynamics are non-linear, the authors finally resort to using two forcing terms to ensure global stability.
-Instead of having a goal attractor as a foundation of the transformation system we base our novel formulation on a linear system with a global asymptotically stable origin.
-Inspired by linear trajectory tracking dynamics we propose the following DMP structure for $1$-DoF :
+Instead of having a goal attractor as a foundation of the transformation system we base our proposed formulation on a linear system with a global asymptotically stable origin.
+Inspired by linear trajectory tracking dynamics we propose the following DMP structure for $1$-DoF:

-where $K,D$ are positive scalars, $h(x)$ satisfies $h(x) = 0$ for $x$ outside of the interval defined by $x_0$ and $x_f$, with its time integral being a strictly monotonically evolving function w.r.t. time and $y_x$ is the desired spatially and temporally scaled trajectory that is generated by:
+where $K,D$ are positive scalars, $h(x)$ evolves monotonically from $x_0$ to $x_f$ and must be zero for $x$ outside of the interval defined by $x_0$ and $x_f$ (the canonical system examples presented in Section \ref{sec:DMP_prelim} are appropriate choices); lastly, $y_x$ is the desired spatially and temporally scaled trajectory, generated by:

 where

 is the spatial scaling term and